PaulEspina/CS0069L-FINALS/README.md

-### Project Details
-Topic: Apartment Management System
-A system that keeps track of the tenants and their payment status.
-Can be used by tenants to pay and administrators to manage the apartment.

 ### Coding Convention
 1. Use tab size 4 (four spaces).
 2. Paki indent ng maayos ung code para malinaw basahin.